 Doo Yong Park

-President, Korea Occupational Safety and Health Agency (KOSHA), KoreaTitle How Can IH Embrace the Challenges of the Fourth Industrial Revolution?
+President, Korea Occupational Safety and Health Agency (KOSHA), KoreaTitle How can IH embrace new challenges in the post-COVID-19 world?

 Korea Occupational Safety and Health (KOSHA)

 Chair of OSH Committee of Economy, Social and Labor Council of KOREA

 Professor at the Department of Mechanical Systems Engineering, Hansung University